 Take the kids for a round of mini golf at Holey Moley Castle Towers.

 Binge on a TV series.
 Our kids love The Babysitters Club and Julie and the Phantoms – both on Netflix.
 There are SO many options to choose from and lots of family friendly picks too.

 Learn about a country.
 We can’t travel overseas at the moment but we can experience different countries at home.
 Choose a country – you could even do a lucky dip or get them to close their eyes and point to a world map!
 Get them to learn to say basic words in the language of that country.
 They could also cook a dish/meal that originates from that country.

 Learn a tik tok dance without actually going on tik tok.
 We’re not quite ready for our kids to be on tik tok but that doesn’t mean they need to miss out on the fun.
 You just need to google what’s popular and search YouTube for an appropriate video that teaches them how to do the dance!
 This is one the whole family can get involved in!

 Take them to see a movie at the drive-in.
 The Skyline Drive-in in Blacktown has been very popular during COVID.
 It constantly has family friendly movies playing so check them out.

 Visit the newly renovated Australian Museum.
 The Australian Museum, the country’s oldest museum, has only recently reopened following a $57.5 million renovation.
 You can check it out (it’s free) or join in one of the school holiday programs that are specifically designed for tweens and teens.
 Find out more about these here.

-And if you’re really stuck and need some time out, check out our Summer School Holiday Guide here for some camps and workshops that your tween is sure to love.
+And if you’re really stuck and need some time out, check out our Autumn School Holiday Guide here for some camps and workshops that your tween is sure to love.